FREQUENTLY ASKED QUESTIONS

 What is the refund policy for Camp Carlo?

 We require a 60% non-refundable deposit for registration.
-Refunds can be processed if cancellation occurs prior to May 1.
-Contact the Camp Program Director, Conrad Zaragoza, to request a refund.
+Refunds of the remaining 40% can be processed if cancellation occurs prior to May 1.
+Contact the Camp Program Director, Alison Jefferson, to request a refund.

 Are payments transferable to another week?

-Payments may be transferred to other camps/weeks within Camp Carlo, provided the newly selected camp/week is not full.
+Payments may be transferred to other camp weeks within Camp Carlo for that season, provided the newly selected camp session is not full.
 Email the camp office at email@example.com to inquire about availability.

 Is lunch provided for by Camp Carlo?